John Dickinson: United States Constitution

-After his service in Pennsylvania, Dickinson returned to Delaware and lived in Wilmington.
-He was quickly appointed to represent Delaware at the Annapolis Convention where he served as its president.
+After his service in Pennsylvania, Dickinson returned to Wilmington, Delaware, where he was quickly appointed to represent Delaware at the Annapolis Convention, where he served as its president.
 In 1787, Delaware sent him as one of its delegates to the Constitutional Convention of 1787, along with Gunning Bedford Jr., Richard Bassett, George Read, and Jacob Broom.
 There, he supported the effort to create a strong central government but only after the Great Compromise assured that each state, regardless of size, would have an equal vote in the future United States Senate.
 As he had done with the Articles, he also carefully drafted it with the term "Person" rather than "Man" as was used in the Declaration of Independence.
 He prepared initial drafts of the First Amendment.
 Following the Convention he promoted the resulting Constitution in a series of nine essays, written under the pen name Fabius.

+Dickinson himself did not sign the constitution as he left early due to chronic illness but instead a colleague, George Read signed his name.

 In 1791, Delaware convened a convention to revise its existing Constitution, which had been hastily drafted in 1776.
 Dickinson was elected president of this convention, and although he resigned the chair after most of the work was complete, he remained highly influential in the content of the final document.
 Major changes included the establishment of a separate Chancery Court and the expansion of the franchise to include all taxpayers.
 Dickinson remained neutral in an attempt to include a prohibition of slavery in the document, believing the General Assembly was the proper place to decide that issue.
 The new Constitution was approved June 12, 1792.
 Dickinson had freed his slaves conditionally in 1776 and fully by 1787.

-Once more Dickinson was returned to the State Senate for the 1793 session but served for just one year before resigning because of his declining health.
+Dickinson returned to the State Senate for the 1793 session but served just one year before resigning because of his declining health.
+He was the Anti-Administration nominee in the 1795 United States Senate special election in Delaware, losing by one vote to congressman Henry Latimer.

 In his final years, he worked to further the abolition movement and donated a considerable amount of his wealth to the "relief of the unhappy".
 In 1801, Dickinson published two volumes of his collected works on politics.